 Where to Purchase Flares

-Canandaigua Lake Watershed Association, Inc. makes flares available for purchase at various retailers throughout the Canandaigua area.
+Canandaigua Lake Watershed Association, Inc. makes flares available for purchase at various retailers throughout the Canandaigua, NY area.

 - Beacon Farm Market (Routes 5 & 20 East)

 - The Company Store (Cheshire)

 - German Brothers Marina (West Lake Rd., Canandaigua, NY)

 - Pelican Point Marina (East Lake Rd., Gorham, NY)

 - St. George’s Grocery & Deli (Crystal Beach, Gorham, NY)

 - Seager Marine (City Pier & Parrish St., Canandaigua, NY)